The meta description is a short text preview displayed for each search result that summarizes a page’s content.

 How long should a meta description be?

-Meta descriptions should be between 160 and 320 characters.
+Meta descriptions should be around 160 characters.
 According to Google Guidelines, a meta description might be a sentence or two or even a short paragraph.

 How can I change the meta description?